ShubhaTiwarii/Cancer-Gene-Expression-Analysis-/README.md

 **Dimensionality Reduction:** PCA for efficient feature reduction
 **Model Training:** 5 different algorithms with hyperparameter optimization (*Logistic Regression, KNN, Random Forest, Naive Bayes, and Ensemble Model*)
 **Ensemble Creation:** Weighted voting based on individual model performance

+### Result

+99.7% Accuracy is Leukemia Classification using Ensemble Model.
+The genes X95735_at, M55150_at, M27891_at, and M31166_at exhibit high feature importance, indicating their significant role in distinguishing between ALL and AML cancer types in the analysis.